loisft/loisft.github.io/_pages/about.md

 ## mathematical interests

+My research lies at the intersection between algebraic geometry, number theory and motivic integration.
+I study geometric objects such as moduli spaces of curves on varieties, using (which actually means also developping) motivic analogues of tools coming from algebraic or analytic number theory (valuation fields, harmonic analysis, circle method).

+Broadly speaking, I am interested in the following topics:
 - moduli spaces of curves and bundles
-- rational points/curves on varieties and variants such as Campana points/curves
+- rational points/curves on varieties and variants such as Campana points/curves (Manin's program and its variants)
-- $$p$$-adic/motivic integration, applications to geometry and arithmetics
+- $$p$$-adic/motivic integration, applications to geometry, topology and arithmetics
 - birational geometry, applications to arithmetics
+- analytic number theory, applications to algebraic geometry

 ## contact